fossomickael/ShareAttraction/README.md

-Share Attraction is an app to create posts and promote them with the help of your community.
+Share Attraction is a Ruby on Rails/React app to create posts and promote them with the help of your community.